 Family Service You Can Trust

 From modest beginnings we now have seven dealerships throughout Devon and Cornwall, from Hayle in the west to Plymstock in the east.
 We now employ over 100 staff across two counties and in a year sell over 2,000 new and used cars, look after over 23,000 customer's cars and change over 30,000 litres of engine oil!
-We have a dedicated Customer relationship management department based at our Weston Mill dealership whose aim is to keep in regular contact with our customers to ensure they are completely satisfied with the services we provide.
+We have a dedicated Customer relationship management department based at our Plymouth dealership whose aim is to keep in regular contact with our customers to ensure they are completely satisfied with the services we provide.

 Did you know that Rowes Haven’t always been about cars?